-If we fail to comply with the covenants and other obligations under our Revolving Credit Facility, the lenders may be able to accelerate amounts owed under the facilities and may foreclose upon the assets securing our obligations.
+If we fail to comply with the covenants and other obligations under our Credit Facility, the lenders may be able to accelerate amounts owed under the facilities and may foreclose upon the assets securing our obligations.

-In April 2020, we amended our Revolving Credit Facility, which provides for secured revolving loans in an aggregate amount of up to \$15.0 million, to extend the maturity date to August 2, 2022.
-The Revolving Credit Facility is secured by substantially all of our assets, other than intellectual property.
-The Revolving Credit Facility contains customary affirmative and negative covenants which, unless waived by the bank, limit our ability to, among other things, incur additional indebtedness, grant liens, make investments, repurchase stock, pay dividends, transfer assets, enter into affiliate transactions, undergo a change of control, or engage in merger and acquisition activity, including merging or consolidating with a third party.
-If we fail to comply with the covenants and our other obligations under the Revolving Credit Facility, the lenders would be able to accelerate the required repayment of amounts due under the Loan and Security Agreement dated as of August 2, 2018, between the Company and Silicon Valley Bank (SVB) (as amended by the Default Waiver and First Amendment to Loan and Security
+In August 2021, we amended our Revolving Credit Facility, which provides for secured revolving loans in an aggregate amount of up to \$15.0 million, to extend the maturity date to August 2, 2023 and to provide for a new \$10.0 million term loan facility (the Term Loan Facility and, together with the Revolving Credit Facility, the Credit Facility).
+The Credit Facility is secured by substantially all of our assets, other than intellectual property.
+The Credit Facility contains customary affirmative and negative covenants which, unless waived by the bank, limit our ability to, among other things, incur additional indebtedness, grant liens, make investments, repurchase stock, pay dividends, transfer assets, enter into affiliate transactions, undergo a change of control, or engage in merger and acquisition activity, including merging or consolidating with a third party.
+Additionally, we are required to maintain a minimum Adjusted Quick Ratio (as defined) of at least 1.25 to 1.00.
+If we fail to comply with the covenants and our other obligations under the Credit Facility, the lenders would be able to accelerate the required repayment of amounts due under the Credit Facility and, if they are not repaid, could foreclose upon the assets securing our obligations under the Credit Facility.